Bicycle highway: Poland

 The first bicycle highway in Poland (Jaworzno bicycle highway) was opened in 2018 in the city of Jaworzno, in Katowice urban area, with a length of over 10 km.

+Metropolitan bicycle highway 6 in Katowice.

-Additionally, Metropolis GZM is coordinating a project to construct a 120 km long network of bicycle highways (Metropolis GZM bicycle highways) connecting other cities of the urban area, the construction of the network's first 4,4 km long segment began in 2024.
+Furthermore, Metropolis GZM is coordinating a project to construct a 120 km long network of bicycle highways (Metropolis GZM bicycle highways) connecting other cities of the urban area.
+The construction of the network's first 4.4 km long segment was carried out in 2024.

 Sweden

 Sweden's first bicycle highway was built in the municipality of Örebro in 2012.
 Bicycle highways were also built in 2018 in Umeå Municipality.